howler118/milestone-project-one/README.md

     - I input some text into this field and tried to submit again which brought up an error asking the user to fill out the email field
     - This was as expected as it is a mandatory field
     - I input some text into this field and tried to submit again which brought up an error specifying that the '@' symbol was missing
-    - This was as expected as the field has specific format with the email addresses expected to contain the '@' symbol
+    - This was as expected as the field has a specific format with the email address expected to contain the '@' symbol
-    - I added some text and submitted again
+    - I added the symbol and submitted again
     - This time the form submits successfully and the user is taken to booking.html which advises the user's booking enquiry has been sucessfully received
     - This was as expected as there were no other mandatory fields in the booking form